martinsumner/riak_kv/docs/InitialDesignDecisions.md

 ### Database backend - making a choice

 A Riak database cluster is a collection of smaller databases (known as vnodes).
-Each vnode has a backend which is responsible for storing, and proving access to the data.
+Each vnode has a backend which is responsible for storing, and providing access to the data.
+What backends are to Riak, are what storage engines are to MySQL.
 The choice of backend is important to the performance of the solution, but also critical to the features which are available to use.

 The following choices exist:

-- **leveled** (default from Riak 3.4)
+- **leveled** (recommended for Riak 3.4)
-- **bitcask** (default prior to Riak 3.4)
+- **bitcask** (default)
 - eleveldb (deprecated as of Riak 3.4)
 - in-memory (deprecated as of Riak 3.4)
 - **multi-backend** (supported only in limited use cases, specifically as a multi-bitcask backend)